This section describes how NFSv4.1 interacts with the secure file permissions that Kerberos enables for the Qumulo Core file system.

 In the following example, the Kerberos-authenticated AD domain user AD\myusername

-creates a file over NFSv4.1 and the system gives an ACL response from the Qumulo Core REST API.
+creates a file over NFSv4.1 and the system gives an ACL response from the Qumulo REST API.
 The response contains an ACE entry for the owner and group owner of the user AD\myusername

 , with corresponding SIDs for both.